coreshop/CoreShop/docs/docs/01_Getting_Started/04_Difference_to_ecommerce_Framework.md

 | Modular/Componentized         |         X (partial) |    √    |
 | Extendable                    |         √           |    √    |

-To be fair, both Systems have their purpose and you can do the same with both systems.
-The ecommerce Framework is designed to be very good extendable but you still need to implement a lot of stuff yourself.
-CoreShop gives you a lot of out-of-the-box features to quickly create rich ecommerce systems.
+Both systems serve their respective purposes well.
+The eCommerce Framework is designed to be highly extendable, but it requires more custom development.
+CoreShop, on the other hand, offers a plethora of out-of-the-box features, enabling the quick creation of comprehensive eCommerce systems.